muhammadmueenarif/JS-For-Beginners---A-Complete-Course-for-Beginners/readme.txt

 .substr. it will work like slice but it will include last value also.
 .tostring. it will convert any value to string data type.

+lec 46. number methods.

+        var a= "100";
+        var b= Number(a);
+        document.write(b);
+// coverted data type into number.

+.parseint. this will convert to int.
+.parsefloat. it will display in points.
+.isfinite. it will return true or false, it will tell whether number is finite or not.
+        var a= 100;
+        var b= isFinite(a);
+        document.write(b);

+.isinteger. it will tell whether number is integer or not. return true or false.
+.tofixed. it will specify how many values shown after points,

+        var a= 100.23863490;
+        var b= a.toFixed(3);
+        document.write(b);

+.toPrecision. same as tofixed. it will roundoff.

+        var a= 20.35768;
+        var b= a.toPrecision(3);
+        document.write(b); //20.4 output